anthonyamar/my-second-brain/Books/Collecting old books.md

 We can recognize an old book just by his binding and his paper.
 The most widespread bindings in the world of old books are the ones with brown leather that usualy date the book to the XVIII century.

-*-An old books library with brown leather bindings-*
+*- An old books library with brown #books/leather  bindings -*
 ![old_books_library](old_books_library.jpg)

 ## Why people collect old books